-Let's begin with the basics.
-First set up one-time alert with text and sound message displayed.
-Launch the Calendar app, which you can find either in your Dock or Launchpad.
-Alternatively you may call spotlight by hitting Command and Spacebar then type calendar.
+We will begin with the basics.
+First, set up a one-time alert with text and audio message.
+Launch the Calendar app, which you can find in your Dock or Launchpad.
+Alternatively, invoke Spotlight by pressing Command and Spacebar, and then type calendar.

-Once the software launched double-click the day you desire to set an alarm.
-Set the name of alarm by typing it in the New event text area.
+Once the software has launched, double-click the day you wish to set an alarm.
+Set the name of the alarm by typing it in the New event text area.

-Next, set up the date and time when the alert should start, to manage the details simply click on them and choose from the list, then click Alert and select Custom from drop-down menu.
-In the first drop-down menu choose Message With Sound option, select the sound from available sounds list in the second drop-down menu.
-Alternatively you may select Open File and choose your desired audio file from hard drive, which will play when the alarm goes off.
-Finally, set the time when audio file or sound start to play, by clicking on the last drop-down menu.
-There are couple options, some will require you to enter amount of minutes.
+Next, set up the date and time when the alert should start - to manage the details, simply click on them and choose from the list.
+Then click Alert and select Custom from the drop-down menu.
+In the first drop-down menu, choose the Message With Sound option, select the sound from the available sounds list in the second drop-down menu.
+Alternatively, select Open File and choose your desired audio file from the hard drive, which will play when the alarm goes off.
+Finally, set the time when you require the audio file or sound to play, by clicking on the last drop-down menu.
+There are a number options, some of which will require you to enter the number of minutes.

 Set up events and birthday alerts

-Calendar offers an events such as birthday or important meetings reminder, which will display an message, about upcoming events.
-To set up the alerts open the calendar application, click on Calendar from the menu at top of your screen, and choose Preferences.
-In a new window select Alerts tab and click on Events and select the type of alert from the list, there is options such as At time of Event or from 5 minutes to 2 days before event.
-Next feature would be All Day Events, which also offers several types of alert.
-Click on drop-down menu and select options such as On day of event or maximum of one week before event.
-Last feature would be Birthdays alerts, where you can choose same types of alerts as simple events, however birthdays are separated from other events and may contain different type of alert.
+Calendar offers an event (such as birthday or important meeting) reminder, which will display a message, about the forthcoming event.
+To set up the alert, open the calendar application, click on Calendar from the menu at top of the screen, and choose Preferences.
+In the new window, select the Alerts tab, click on Events, and select the type of alert from the list - for example, at time of Event, or from five minutes to two days before event.
+Another feature, All Day Events, offers several types of alert.
+Click the drop-down menu and select options such as On day of event or maximum of one week before event.
+The last feature, birthdays alerts, allows you to choose the same types of alerts as simple events, however, birthdays are separated from other events and might contain a different type of alert.

 Settle automatic launch of your Mac

-Now you know all the calendar application's function, but it's not a secret it won't work if your Mac will be turned off.
-To avoid this situation, set your Mac to start or wake automatically before you need it to act like an alarm clock.
-To perform, open System preferences and choose Energy Saver.
-Click on Schedule despite the tab you're looking at.
+You now know calendar functions, but of course they will not work if the Mac is turned off.
+To avoid this situation, set the Mac to start or wake automatically before you want it to behave like an alarm clock.
+To do this, open System preferences and choose Energy Saver.
+Click on Schedule.

-Enable the Start up or wake checkbox and select the days you desire the Mac to automatically turn on from the drop-down menu.
-There are couple options such as weekdays, weekends or every day, also you may choose the particular day of a week, however you can't choose couple separated days like Monday, Wednesday and Friday only.
-But you don't have to worry about alarm on all days, since this step only settle the time when your computer starts automatically.
-Note: Even though most of late Macs running on SSDs, they still need some time to completely load, so don't settle the automatic turn on at the time when you need an alarm clock.
-For example, if you need to wake up at 8:50 AM, set the time to turn Mac on at 8:40 AM, so you avoid issue, when your alarm didn't go off at settled time.
+Enable the Start up or wake checkbox and select the days you wish the Mac to automatically turn on from the drop-down menu.
+There are a number options such as weekdays, weekends, and every day.
+You can also choose a particular day of the week, however you cannot choose a number of separated days such as Monday, Wednesday and Friday.
+Despite this, you do not have to worry about receiving an alarm every day, since this step only defines times when your computer starts automatically.
+Note: although most recent Macs run on SSDs, they still require some time to completely load, so do not set the automatic turn on at the exact time you need an alarm.
+For example, if you need to wake up at 8:50 AM, set the time to turn the Mac on to 8:40 AM.

-Your Mac will start automatically now, but it still request you to enter password in order to stop alarm music.
-To avoid this frustrating situation you may visit Users & Groups preferences under System Preferences.
-Click on the Login Options, that are below the list of users.
+Your Mac will now start automatically, but will require you to enter password to stop the alarm sound.
+To avoid this frustrating situation, go to Users & Groups preferences under System Preferences.
+Click the Login Options benath the list of users.

-In order to make changes you have to authenticate by clicking on the lock icon in bottom left corner of the window and enter the password.
-Select your account from the drop-down menu next to Automatic login, enter the account password to confirm your action.
+To make changes, you must authenticate by clicking the lock icon in bottom left corner of the window and enter the password.
+Select your account from the drop-down menu beside Automatic login and enter the account password to confirm your action.

 Use Automator to make your Mac act like alarm clock

-Useful tool called Automator allows you to create workflows for some basic actions even without any programming experience.
-Simply select the desired actions from built-in builder.
-Launch the software by using spotlight or through Finder by going to Applications folder.
-Once tool launched click New Document, then select Calendar Alarm as a type of your document.
+Automator is a useful tool that allows you to create workflows for some basic actions without any programming experience.
+Simply select the desired actions from the built-in builder.
+Launch the software by using Spotlight or through Finder by going to the Applications folder.
+Once the tool has launched, click New Document and select Calendar Alarm as the type of your document.
 This particular workflow is triggered by an event in Calendar.

-As you're familiar with features of Calendar and you know it's possibilities, lets expand them by using the Automator's workflow.
-In the left sidebar there is listed all actions that Automator is able to perform, but in this case we need only couple of them.
-First action we will use is Find iTunes Items, and in order to find it easier through items in list use search field.
+When you are familiar with the features of Calendar, expand them by using the Automator's workflow.
+In the left sidebar, all actions that Automator is able to perform are listed.
+In this case, we just need a few.
+The first action we will use is Find iTunes Items - to find it is easier through items in the list than using the search field.
 Once you see action, simply drag it to main workflow panel.
-For more detailed demonstration purposes lets poorly edit the action.
-Let's command the Automator to find playlists instead of tracks, by change the option in the drop-down menu.
-Next, type in the name or part of it to the text field, and try out the workflow by clicking Run.
+For more detailed demonstration purposes we will poorly edit the action - command the Automator to find playlists rather than tracks, by changing the option in the drop-down menu.
+Next, type in the name or part of it into the text field and try out the workflow by clicking Run.
 Click the Results to check action's output.

-However, this workflow not going to play any actual music yet.
-To finish the workflow add one more action called Play iTunes Playlist.
-In order to add this action simply just drag it to main workflow's panel.
+This workflow will not play any music at this point.
+To finish the workflow, add one more action called Play iTunes Playlist.
+To add this action, simply drag it to main workflow panel.

-Once you've created the workflow click File in the menu at top of your screen and select Save or use Command and S shortcut.
-Once your workflow saved, the Calendar app will be launched automatically and event will be created.
-However, the event will have default one-time event preferences, so update them to your desired ones by a methods listed above.
+Once you have created the workflow, click File in the menu at the top of the screen and select Save, or use the Command and S shortcut.
+Once you have saved the workflow, the Calendar app will be launched automatically and the event, created.
+The event will have default one-time event preferences, so update them to your desired options by the methods listed above.